Lingayats: Qualified monism

-Other scholars state that Lingayatism is more complex than the description of the Veerashaiva scholar Sripati.
+Other scholars state that Lingayat philosophy is more complex than the description of the Veerashaiva scholar Sripati.
 It united diverse spiritual trends during Basava's era.
 Jan Peter Schouten states that it tends towards monotheism with Shiva as the godhead, but with a strong awareness of the monistic unity of the Ultimate Reality.
 Schouten calls this as a synthesis of Ramanuja's Vishishtadvaita and Shankara's Advaita traditions, naming it Shakti-Vishishtadvaita, that is monism fused with Shakti beliefs.
 But Basava's approach is different than Adi Shankara, states Schouten, in that Basava emphasises the path of devotion, compared to Shankara's emphasis on the path of knowledge—a system of monistic Advaita philosophy widely discussed in Karnataka in the time of Basava.

 Panchacharas

 The Panchacharas describe the five codes of conduct to be followed by the Lingayats.
 The Panchacharas include: